jonas-doerr/baseball-card-game/ReadMe.md

 - Development of classes

 ## real to-do list
+- tie base advancement into batter characteristics
-- add in walks
+    - add a name attribute to players
+    - create a calculation based off of stolen bases for speed
+    - when printing bases, only show the name attribute
-- add in decision making, such as stolen bases
+- add in stolen bases
 - add in statistic lists